krakenjs/shush/README.md

 ##### shush
 Hush up those JSON comments.

-`shush` is a simple node module that allows JSON files (which may contain comments) to be read into a module using a `require`-like syntax.
+`shush` is a simple node module that allows JSON files containing comments to be read into a module using a `require`-like syntax.

 ```json